-As of December 31, 2020, our residential customers were able to receive between 470 to 592 digital channels depending on their market and level of service.
-In addition, depending on the service area, we offer between 156 to 188 HD channels which represent the most widely watched programming, including all major broadcast networks, as well as most leading national cable networks, premium channels and regional sports networks.
-HDTV features high-resolution picture quality, digital sound quality and a wide-screen, theater-like display when using an HDTV set and an HD-capable converter.
+As of December 31, 2021, our residential customers were able to receive between 455 to 591 digital channels depending on their market and level of service.
+In addition, depending on the service area, we offer between 148 to 187 HD channels which represent the most widely watched programming, including all major broadcast networks, as well as most leading national cable networks, premium channels and regional sports networks.

 We also provide advanced services, such as pay-per-view and VOD, that give residential video customers control over when they watch their favorite programming.
 Our pay-per-view service allows customers to pay to view single showings of programming on an unedited, commercial-free basis, including feature films, live sporting events, concerts and other special events.
 Our VOD service provides on-demand access to movies, special events, free prime time content and general interest titles.
 Subscription-based VOD premium content such as HBO and Showtime is made available to customers who subscribe to one of our premium programming packages.
 Our customers have the ability to start the programs at whatever time is convenient, as well as pause, rewind and (for most content) fast forward VOD programming.
-As of December 31, 2020, pay-per-view services were available to over 99% of all our video customers and VOD services were available to over 95% of our video customers, and we offer thousands of HD titles on-
+As of December 31, 2021, pay-per-view services were available to over 99% of all our video customers and VOD services were available to over 95% of our video customers, and we offer thousands of HD titles on-demand.